Hiking at Falls Reserve

 During the summer months and periods of low river flows the falls is a picturesque spot to swim and relax.
 Caution near or around the river’s edge should be taken during times of high river flows.
 Be sure to stay a safe distance away from the river’s edge when flows are high.

 Dogs at Falls Reserve

-- Dogs are welcome but must be secured on a leash not exceeding 2 metres (6 ft.) in length at all times while visiting the Conservation Area.
+- Dogs are welcome but must be secured on a leash not exceeding 2 metres (6 ft.) in length at all times.
 Dog owners are responsible to ensure that their pets are under control and owners must clean up after their pets.

 - Campsites have restrictions in place limiting to 2 dogs per campsite.

 - Your pet must not be left unattended at the campsite or left without adequate food, water and shelter

 - Do NOT permit your dog to bark excessively or disturb other people in the park.

 - In the interest of the public health, pets are not allowed in showers or washroom facilities.